-Stroll down the aisles of any department store these days, and your eye will be drawn to a glittering array of labor-saving devices—everything from snow blowers and electric hedge trimmers to remote controls for the TV and DVD player.
+Stroll down the aisles of any department store these days, and your eye will be drawn to an appealing collection of labor-saving gadgets.
+These can include everything from snow blowers and electric hedge trimmers to remote controls for the TV and DVD player.

-It's enough to send shudders of alarm through every health and exercise expert in the land—and for good reason.
-These labor-savers are associated with America's slide toward lethargy.
-A large segment of the American public isn't getting enough exercise.
-Medical problems such as heart disease and high cholesterol are linked to a lack of exercise and pose a growing threat to public health.
-In addition, a sedentary lifestyle increases risk for overweight and obesity, hypertension, type 2 diabetes, osteoporosis, and certain types of cancer.
+It's enough to alarm every health and exercise expert in the land and for good reason.
+These labor-savers are associated with America's slide toward laziness.
+A large part of the American public isn't getting enough exercise.
+Medical problems like heart disease and high cholesterol are linked to a lack of exercise.
+They are a growing threat to public health.
+In addition, an inactive lifestyle increases the risk for overweight and obesity, hypertension, type 2 diabetes, osteoporosis, and certain types of cancer.

-Much of the decline in physical activity can be blamed on the modern conveniences that are rapidly replacing old-fashioned physical work and our high-tech and increasingly sedentary lifestyle.
+Much of the decline in physical activity can be blamed on the modern conveniences that are rapidly replacing old-fashioned physical work.
+Our high-tech and increasingly inactive lifestyle is also to blame.

 With no more leaves to rake or snow to shovel, people are finding it harder to fit physical activities into their schedule.
 But it's not that difficult.
-Consider this: You already have certain activities built into your daily schedule—build exercise in as well.
+Consider this: You already have certain activities built into your daily schedule.
+You can build exercise in as well.

-Adopt new strategies.
+Try new ways of doing things.
 Realize that for a 154-pound person even 10 minutes of light gardening and leaf raking can knock off 50 to 60 calories.
-Even bursts of activity such as this can improve blood pressure and blood sugar control, and also stave off depression.
+Even bursts of activity like this can improve blood pressure and blood sugar control, and also put off depression.

 Declare war on labor-saving devices.
-Build in a certain kind of mentality—the kind that says, "I'm going to consciously resist as many of these machines as possible."
+Build in a certain kind of way of thinking, the kind that says, "I'm going to resist as many of these machines as possible."

 Build your own low-tech exercise tools, inexpensively.
 For example, take a plastic, one-gallon milk jug and fill it with water.
 It now weighs eight pounds.
 Now include that jug in a variety of stretching and pulling exercises that call for weights.

-Look for ways to make your environment exercise-friendly.
-When you're doing vigorous physical chores, play loud, upbeat music.
+Look for ways to make your surroundings exercise-friendly.
+When you're doing brisk physical chores, play loud, upbeat music.
 Research shows that you'll work faster and burn more energy.